 Intimacy We emphasize a lot is breathing.
 We find the breathe and we call it the first movement in the body.
 And there we also don’t lead and follow.
 We don’t run away from that moment of intimacy.

-There was a great saying very influential for me from gavito.
-It’s also an old philosohpical concept.
+There was a great saying very influential for me from Gavito.
+It’s also an old philosophical concept.
 Movement comes from stillness and stillness goes with movement.
 But people going from stillness and from there creating movement going back to stillness.
-This creates a necessity for intensitiy because you stay in the moment.
+This creates a necessity for intensity because you stay in the moment.